 That doesn’t mean you have to follow those rigid suggestions of eating one bite, setting down your fork, eating another bite, and so on.
 Hell, most of us eat on the go without a fork at all!
 Just consciously slow down while you eat.

 It won’t happen overnight.
 You will have to pay attention to it for several meals before you get the hang of your eating speed.
 Another trick is to drink water with your meal (even if you’re drinking something else) in greater quantities than you typically would.

-You drink enough.
 Speaking of water, there is a good chance you don’t get enough.
 Most men aren’t concerned about this because they don’t feel ill or fall into sudden bad health just because they don’t drink enough water.
-But consciously taking in more water is beneficial by helping you eat less food and feeling more full.
+But consciously taking in more water is beneficial by helping you eat less food and feel more full.
 And there’s another way it assists that you probably didn’t even know.

 What water does, according to Borawski, is “flush waste products from your body, transport nutrients to muscles, digest food, and keep your metabolism working.”

 You will always find people who swear that cutting carbs is the best way to lose weight.
 We all eat too many carbohydrates, we often hear, and should cut back.

 Not necessarily so, says Robyn Goldberg, R.D., a nutritional counselor at the Wright Institute in Los Angeles.
 The story goes that eating carbs increases blood sugar, which boosts extra insulin into your bloodstream.
 That extra insulin makes you feel hungrier, which makes you eat more, and the cycle is repeated.